 Lalabye baby diapers give you bang for the buck because with each diaper, you really get two styles of diapers!

-All-in-two (AI2) Diaper: Simply snap the bamboo inserts on top and you can reuse the unsoiled cover multiple times!
+Simply snap the bamboo inserts on top and you can reuse the unsoiled cover multiple times!
 Just toss the dirty inserts into your wet bag, snap in new ones, and you’re good to go!

 The Lalabye Baby snap system is what caught our attention.
 I mean, it’s rainbow-colored!
-One of the hesitations I had with cloth diapers to begin with was the snaps.
+One of the hesitations I had with cloth diapers, to begin with, was the snaps.
 I thought it would be hard for a caretaker to count out the snaps that Remy is currently on (all while Remy is squirming and rolling over).
 Lalabyes solved that problem because of the colored snaps.
 Diaper changes are a breeze because everyone knows which colored snaps he’s on.
 “Oh, Remy’s on the green snaps”.
 Even the pediatrician commented how his cloth diaper was the easiest one she’s put back on after his wellness checks! 🙂

-Lalabyes also come with a hip snap, which helps to reinforce the waistband.
+Lalabye cloth diapers also come with a hip snap, which helps to reinforce the waistband.
 It also keeps the diaper from drooping, getting a perfect fit for your little one and preventing any leg gaps.